crahteam/hedel-rs/README.md

 # Features
 - HedelCell: a RefCell-like structure but smaller, safely relying on UnsafeCell.
 - Node/WeakNode: linked lists are made of nodes pointing to each other.
-In this case
+In this case the child field is pointing to the first child, and content is a custom field to let you own whatever you want.
 ``` rust
  pub struct Node<T> {
    pub inner: Rc<HedelCell<NodeInner<T>>>